Grizzlies are in familiar territory heading into Game 2 vs. Warriors

 I know what you’re saying.
 This isn’t the T’Wolves.

 True.
 But the Grizzlies lost that Game 1 by 13 points.
-This one, by one, with a lot more basketball to play in a first to four. wins takes the series.
+This one, by one, with a lot more basketball to play in a first to four wins take the series.

 “It taught us that it’s a long series.
 Not to weigh too much on one game but also to correct things, quickly,” said Grizzlies guard Tyus Jones.
 “You gotta learn from it.
 Doesn’t mean the series is over.”